-AUTOMATIC BOOM STOP (LIMIT SWITCH)
+AUTOMATIC BOOM STOP ADJUSTMENT

-Falling Attachment Hazard
+Falling Attachment Hazard!

-Do not operate crane unless boom stop is properly adjusted and operational.
+Do not operate the crane unless automatic boom stop is properly adjusted and operational.
 Do not adjust maximum operating angle higher than specified.
-Boom could be pulled over backward or collapse, causing death or serious injury.
+Boom could be pulled over backwards or collapse, causing death or serious injury.